smartcar/javascript-sdk/doc/README.md

 <a name="Smartcar+unmount"></a>

 ### smartcar.unmount()
+Remove Smartcar's event listeners.

-Remove Smartcar's listeners on the global window object.
+1. remove listener on the global window object:
 The Smartcar SDK uses a global 'message' event listener to recieve the authorization code from the pop-up dialog.
 Call this method to remove the event listener from the global window.

+2. remove click event listeners on DOM elements
+The Smartcar SDK also provides an `addClickHandler` method to attach click events to DOM elements.
+These event listeners will also be removed by calling this `unmount` method.

 **Kind**: instance method of [<code>Smartcar</code>](#Smartcar)
 <a name="Smartcar.AccessDenied"></a>